ogidimitrov/prompt/README.md

 - **Edge Case Handling**: Manages special cases like private/protected properties, null values, booleans, numerics, special characters, and circular references.
 - **Recursive Processing**: Recursively processes nested arrays and collections to any depth.
 - **Easy Integration**: Extend the `Prompt` class and define your data; the `render()` method handles the rest.
+- **Templates**: Extend the `GeneralPromptTemplate` class and leverage its setters to populate a versatile, general-use template prompt for your data.

 ---